mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 or clusters.
 Spark implements superset of MapReduce paradigm and uses memory/RAM as much as possible and can run up to 100 times faster than Hadoop.
-Spark is considered the successor of Hadoopand has addressed many problems of Hadoop.
+Spark is considered the successor of Hadoop/Mapreduce and has addressed many problems of Hadoop.

 With using Spark, developers do not need to write code for parallelism, distributing data, or other complex coding